 - Orient our brains to work-rest patterns essential to life without drugs.

 Who Needs Treatment

-The National Survey on Drug Use and Health reported that an estimated number of 19.9 people who were aged 18 and older needed addiction treatment in 2016.
-This makes about 8.1% of the adult population…
+The National Survey on Drug Use and Health reported that an estimated number of 19.0 million adults needed addiction treatment in 2016.
+This is about 8.1% of the adult population…

 But how many are getting treatment?